November 18, 2020

 If you want to sip an espresso that tastes and looks just like the one you tried during your Italian holiday, you need an espresso machine.
 Not ready to invest in one?
 Would you rather drink it on the go?
-To get as close as possible to brewing an espresso without a machine and enjoy that special energy kick, here are our favorite methods: let’s see which one works best for you!
+To enjoy that special energy kick, here are 4 of our suggestions for how to make espresso without a machine: let’s see which one works best for you!

 You can’t go wrong with the favorite method of the country that invented espresso in the first place!
 Most Italian households own at least one of these bad boys.